THE POLISH EDUCATION SYSTEM IN BRIEF

 - Obligation to attend school by pupils aged 7-15 years.

-- Obligation to continue education in some form for pupils up to 18 years of age (aged 15-18).
+- Obligation to continue education in some form for pupils aged 15-18;

 - May be implemented either in school settings (a student attends secondary school) or in non-school settings (e.g. a student follows vocational training offered by employers).